GabrielPastorello/BostonHousingBayesian/README.md

-# BostonHousingBayesian
+# Boston Housing Dataset: Bayesian Analysis and Regression

-Project work for the course of Bayesian Learning and Monte Carlo Simulation at Politecnico di Milano
+Project work for the course of Bayesian Learning and Monte Carlo Simulation at Politecnico di Milano using the Boston Housing Dataset.